imabramon/templater_tasks_processor/README.md

 # Summary

 This project is designed to conveniently work with tasks in custom Templater scripts.<br>
+Templater is a plugin that allows you to create your own templates.
+[See more](https://github.com/SilentVoid13/Templater?tab=readme-ov-file)<br>
 You can use standard templates or create your own by JS API.<br>
 Avaliable templates:
 - add Tags